 And note that Billy Lovelady was a much heavier man.
 The FBI weighed and measured him at 5'8", 170 pounds.
 So, with Oswald at 5'9", 131 pounds, it's fair to say that the physical resemblance between the two of them has been greatly exaggerated.

 There is one last point about the first collage at the top of this page before we move on.
 Notice the V-neck t-shirt on both.
 This was a self-made V-neck because Lee had the habit of tugging down on his t-shirt, hence stretching it and deforming it.
-This was reported not only by his close friend, confidante, and lover, Judyth Vary Baker, but also by his best friend and bunk-mate from the Marine Corps, Anthony Botelho.
+This was reported not only by his close friend and co-worker, Judyth Vary Baker, but also by his best friend and bunk-mate from the Marine Corps, Anthony Botelho.

 Here is a chart concerning the V-neck t-shirt which was assembled by our resident illustrator, Richard Hooke: